Toxicologist

 • Accreditation: Middle States Commission on Higher Education (MSCHE)

-Columbia University – MS in toxicology
+Columbia University – MS in Toxicology

 The Mailman School of Public Health at Columbia University offers a master of science in toxicology.
 Students in this program glean expertise and training alongside analysis through critical thinking in toxicology to prepare them for laboratory-based careers.
 The program length can be between 12 to 36 months, depending upon the needs of the graduate student.